Back to the blog

 Pros:

-You can win in under 10 moves against unaware players.
+You can even win in less than 10 moves against unsuspecting opponents.

 Cons: